 The emotions that can surround your birth can be so hard to navigate and even more so if you feel hurt or disappointed by your experience.
 I applaud your bravery and courage in taking the steps to heal.
 As you gain a new perspective, your story will change.
 You will begin to see connections, understand and empathize with parts of the experience that previously you were only able to avoid or judge.

-Here are the first two steps you can take towards healing:
+Here are the first two steps you can take toward healing:

 Step 1 – Assess Your Birth Experience